Available only for current museum members. Membership will be verified at check-in.

 1833 - Ring sold the house to an unknown party

-1840s - Became the home of the Rev. William Hume of the Presbyterian Church (after whom Hume Avenue was named)
+1840s - Became the home of the Rev. Jessie Hume of the Presbyterian Church (after whom Hume Avenue was named)

 1874–1878 - The house served as the boys’ dormitory for Neophogen College